 1 1/2 teaspoons Moroccan chili powder (or other chili powder)

 2 teaspoons kosher salt (generous), or to taste

 In a large Electric Pressure Cooker (like a Zavor Lux Multi-Cooker, my personal favorite), sauté the onion for a few minutes, using a little water to avoid sticking.
 Add garlic and stir for a minute (or less), and then select Cancel to stop the sauté process.

 Add the eggplant, sweet potatoes, and bell pepper, quinoa, and broth.
 Stir in the black beans, curry powder, chili powder, salt, and pepper.

 Lock the lid in place.
-Select “High Pressure” and set the timer for 3 or 4 minutes.
+Select “High Pressure” and set the timer for 5 minutes.
 After the cooking is complete, allow the pot to rest for about 10 minutes, and then use the quick release method to release the remainder of the pressure.
 When valve drops, carefully remove lid.

 Serve piping hot over brown rice or with whole grain pita bread.